 According to Boston-based Investment consulting firm, Cambridge Associates, cryptocurrency represents a solid investment option for institutional investors.

-A report by Bloomberg on Monday suggests that the company expressed the view by way of research note which it published.
+A report by Bloomberg on Monday suggests that the company expressed the view by way of a research note which it published.
 Cambridge Associates is well regarded in the industry and has over $300 billion of funds under management.
 It provides investment portfolio management and advisory services to corporate, government and institutional clients.

 In the note, the firm asserts: